 Doris loves to explore new worlds that extend beyond unfamiliar European terrains.
 She speaks five languages (German, Fench, Spanish, English & Dutch) and has lived in Brussels, Barcelona and now Berlin.
 Besides a preference for metropolises starting with the letter “B”, what excites her the most is everything “new.”
 New experiences and opportunities like traveling and living in foreign countries, discovering foreign perspectives and cultures and new job opportunities.

-This includes inspiring and strengthening managers, improving corporate culture and internal communication, as well as process analysis and optimisation in an intercultural environment.
+This includes inspiring and strengthening managers, improving corporate culture and internal communication, as well as process analysis and optimization in an intercultural environment.
 Her enthusiasm for these topics, along with her professional and life experiences, fuels her drive for more successful business coaching.
 In this interview, she explains more about her coaching methods, personal views and provides insights into her daily coaching routine.

 CoachHub: Why did you decide to become a coach?